sunhaotong0605/SPP_FMRESAC/README.md

 Download the weights of [EVO-7B](https://huggingface.co/togethercomputer/evo-1-8k-base) to the model_weights/EVO_7B/ folder.

-#### Note
-Users can also download the weights to a custom location.
+Note: Users can also download the weights to a custom location.
 However, they will need to specify this path as the `pretrained_model_path` when running the model.

 #### Prediction for target samples.
 ```bash
 python main.py model_name=xxx input_path=xxx output_path=xxx [pretrained_model_path=xxx]
 ```
-`--model_name`: A selected foundation model for generating representations, and the candidates only can be "NT_50M" or "EVO_7B".
+`model_name`: A selected foundation model for generating representations, and the candidates only can be "NT_50M" or "EVO_7B".

-`--input_path`: A path of FASTA files, where each FASTA file is a target sample.
+`input_path`: A path of FASTA files, where each FASTA file is a target sample.

-`--output_path`: A path for outputting files.
+`output_path`: A path for outputting files.

-`--pretrained_model_path`: A path for pretrained foundation model weights.
-When the value is empty, the weights are read from model_weights folder by default.
+`pretrained_model_path`: A path for pretrained foundation model weights.
+When the value is empty, the weights are read from model_weights/NT_50M/ or model_weights/EVO_7B/ folder by default.

-Example: python main.py model_name=NT_50M input_path=/home/sample/input_path/ output_path=/home/result/
+Example: python main.py model_name=NT_50M input_path=/path/to/input/ output_path=/path/to/output/

 The input path can contain one or multiple FASTA files (samples).
 For each sample, the output contains <br>
 ├── Sequence_segments: sequence segments <br>